 If your application results in a name appeal, the processing time may take up to 23 working days.

 If the application needs to be referred to another agency for approval or review, it may take between 14 days to 60 days.
 For more information on the different referral authorities, please refer to the list of Referral Authorities.

 The public accounting firm is officially registered only after all the partners have endorsed the (or consented) the application.

 Unique Entity Number (UEN)

-Upon successful registration, each Public Accounting Firm will be issued with a system-generated Unique Entity Number (UEN).
-The UEN is an identification number that all business entities need to use when transacting with government agencies.
+Upon successful registration, each public accounting firm will be issued with a system generated Unique Entity Number (UEN).
+Businesses must use this UEN when transacting with government agencies.